 We admit it, we’re overachievers.
 Maybe even a little bit nerdy.
 But when your cat’s health is at stake, we just can’t stop learning and striving!
-For your cat’s best health and comfort, Dr. Rucinsky is an ABVP accredited feline specialist, Dr. Dail is a certifed Fear Free professional, and our practice is both accredited by AAHA and a gold level Cat Friendly Practice.
+For your cat’s best health and comfort, Dr. Rucinsky is an ABVP accredited feline specialist, and our practice is both accredited by AAHA and a gold level Cat Friendly Practice.

 We know, that’s a lot of abbreviations and terms we just threw out there!
 Let’s talk about what they mean for you and your cat.

 The American Board of Veterinary Practitioners (ABVP) was founded in 1978 with the purpose of promoting and recognizing the highest standards in veterinary clinical practice.
 The diplomates of ABVP are veterinarians who have demonstrated expertise in the broad range of clinical subjects relevant to their practice and have earned the privilege to specialize in the treatment of one or more categories of animals.

 Our Dr. Rucinsky chose to spend several additional years of education pursuing ABVP board certification to be able to offer a higher level of care to her patients and clients.

 She is the only board certified feline specialist in the Eastern Shore and Annapolis area, and one of fewer than 100 active ABVP feline specialists in the world.

 What this means to you: You can rest easy knowing your cat is receiving expert treatment by a feline specialist with a strong commitment to providing the best possible care.